SEO for Functional Medicine Doctors: The Cost of Attracting the Wrong Patients

 You likely have a targeting problem if:

-Many clinics respond by increasing marketing spend instead of fixing positioning — a mistake covered in healthcare growth strategy planning.
+Many clinics respond by increasing marketing spend instead of fixing positioning — a mistake covered in medical seo san francisco healthcare growth strategy planning.

 The Correct Role of SEO